Chris DeRose (author): Early life and education

 DeRose was born February 3, 1980, in Cicero, Illinois, where he lived until moving to the nearby town of North Riverside.

 He attended Northern Illinois University from 1998 to 2001 and received a BA from Grand Canyon University.
 He graduated from Pepperdine University School of Law in 2005.

 Politics

 DeRose volunteered on his first political campaign at the age of fifteen and during college interned on Capitol Hill for the Speaker of the U.S. House of Representatives.
-Since then he has served in a variety of roles for candidates in five different states, including serving as director of election day operations for Governor of Virginia, Bob McDonnell in 2009, and managing the early efforts of Congressman Sean Duffy in 2010.
+Since then he has served in a variety of roles for candidates in five different states, including serving as director of election day operations for Governor of Virginia, Bob McDonnell in 2009, and campaign manager for Congressman Sean Duffy in 2010.

 In 2016, DeRose announced his candidacy for the Phoenix City Council.
 He advanced to the runoff at the November 8, 2016, election with 21% of the vote in a four-way race.
 DeRose was defeated with 46% of the vote in the March 14, 2017, runoff.

 On March 22, 2018, DeRose was appointed Clerk of the Superior Court for Maricopa County by Governor Doug Ducey to fill an unexpired term.